Vitality Interventions for Migrants

-- VIM quality badge to be awarded to trainers and training providers that adopt the VIM methodology.
-The badge aims to add to the sustainability of the project at European level and shall attract adult educators and training providers to adopt the VIM approach in their contexts.
+- VIM quality badge to be awarded to trainers and training providers who adopt the VIM methodology; The badge aims to add to the sustainability of the project at European level and shall attract adult educators and training providers to adopt the VIM approach in their contexts.

-The main target groups of the project are adult educators working with migrants.
+The main target group of the project are adult educators working with migrants.

 The project partnership consists of education, health, migration and gender experts from five major migration entry and host countries (DE, AT, DK, IT, GR) and is coordinated by BUPNET.